Minki-Kim95/Python_coaching/README.md

 Assignment2

 ```
 When two strings are given, print the common characters from both strings
+(all the character involved in ASCII possible)

 ex) input: aflji, sefoh   //  output: f
 ```